-We have audited the financial statements of GMR Energy Projects (Mauritius) Limited (the "Company"), which comprise the statement of financial position as at 31 December 2021 and the statement of profit or loss and other comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies, as set out on pages 8 to 39.
+We have audited the financial statements of GMR Energy Projects (Mauritius) Limited (the "Company"), which comprise the statement of financial position as at 31 December 2022 and the statement of profit or loss and other comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies, as set out on pages 8 to 40.

-In our opinion, these financial statements give a true and fair view of the financial position of GMR Energy Projects (Mauritius) Limited as at 31 December 2021 and of its financial performance and cash flows for the year then ended in accordance with International Financial Reporting Standards as modified by the exemption from consolidation in the Mauritius Companies Act for Companies holding a Global Business Licence and in compliance with the requirements of the Mauritius Companies Act in so far as applicable to Global Business Licenced Companies.
+In our opinion, these financial statements give a true and fair view of the financial position of GMR Energy Projects (Mauritius) Limited as at 31 December 2022 and of its financial performance and cash flows for the year then ended in accordance with International Financial Reporting Standards and in compliance with the requirements of the Mauritius Companies Act.